Annotation-guided Protein Design with Multi-Level Domain Alignment: Methodology

 \subsubsection{Global Alignment}

 To enable global alignment, we utilize template function $G(\cdot)$ to construct protein-level textual description and form the positive protein-description pairs as $\{(G(\mathcal{A}_S), S)\}$.
-Since multiple annotations and the entire protein will be more complex, to enlarge the number of negative samples for global alignment, we follow the setting of MOCO \cite{he2020momentum} to construct momentum encoders $f_{m}$ as

-where the encoder $f$ can be either protein encoder $f_{\text{PE}}$ or text encoder $f_{\text{LM}}$, and $m$ is the momentum hyperparameter.
+Since multiple annotations and the entire protein will be more complex, to enlarge the number of negative samples for global alignment, we follow the setting of MOCO \cite{he2020momentum} to construct momentum encoders $f_{m}$ as: where the encoder $f$ can be either protein encoder $f_{\text{PE}}$ or text encoder $f_{\text{LM}}$, and $m$ is the momentum hyperparameter.
 We follow implementation details in \cite{li2021align} and \cite{li2022blip} to construct the momentum encoders for both encoders.
 The momentum encoders extract consistent features to increase the number of negative samples, and the dynamic dictionaries will store these features.

 \textbf{Annotation-Protein Contrastive (APC) Loss} is designed to align the representations of global properties $\bm{z}_{\mathcal{A}}$ with protein $\bm{z}_S$.
-Specifically, for each protein sequence and annotation set, we calculate the softmax-normalized sequence-to-annotation and annotation-to-sequence similarity as:

-where $\tau$ is a learnable temperature parameter, $A_m$ and $S_m$ indicate their representations will be extracted by respective momentum encoders.
+Specifically, for each protein sequence and annotation set, we calculate the softmax-normalized sequence-to-annotation and annotation-to-sequence similarity as: where $\tau$ is a learnable temperature parameter, $A_m$ and $S_m$ indicate their representations will be extracted by respective momentum encoders.

+Denote $\Vec{y}^\mathrm{~a2s}(A)$ and $\Vec{y}^\mathrm{~s2a}(S)$ as the ground-truth one-hot similarity, where negative pairs have a probability of 0 and the positive pair has a probability of 1.
+The annotation-protein contrastive loss is defined as the cross-entropy $\mathrm{H}$ between $\Vec{p}$ and $\Vec{y}$: Through APC loss, PAAG aligns the representations of two modalities, improving the quality of aligned representation, which is crucial for downstream tasks such as classification and regression.